 Does your child show signs of stress, worry, lack of self-confidence, fear, or other symptoms of anxiety?
 Well, your child isn’t alone.
 Research indicates that 8.3 percent of teens aged 13-18 have an Anxiety Disorder classifying as severe impairment range with the average onset age listed six-years-old.
 In the U.S., Anxiety Disorders are the most common mental illness, affecting 40 million adults age 18 and older, or 18.1% of the population every year.

-Anxiety disorder symptoms look different in children and teens than in adults.
+Anxiety disorder symptoms look different in children and teens than in adults, so it it important to know the signs and symptoms of anxiety in children.
 Children often display their anxiety or worry behaviorally.
+Behaviors appear along a continuum from internalizers who hold things in to externalizers who show their internal stress.
 Some children may show sleep problems and stomach aches, while others may show frequent rage or tantrums.
 Teens may be cranky or avoid contact.
 Each young person’s way of dealing with anxiety is different.
 Anxiety symptoms can also mimic attentional or learning issues because children cannot concentrate if they are worrying all the time.

 Emotional and Behavioral Signs of Anxiety